J-1 Visa Geotechnical Engineering Technician Jobs

 Confirm the two-year home residency requirement early

 If your home country's government or a U.S. government agency funded your training, you may be subject to a two-year home-country residency requirement upon program completion.
-Confirm your status with your designated sponsor before signing a training agreement, as this affects H-1B or green card eligibility later.
+Confirm your status with your designated sponsor before signing a training agreement, as this affects H-1B visa or green card eligibility later.

 Build a training plan around O*NET task codes